-- What types of mounds were there?
-Flat-top platform, conical, and ridge-top.
+- There were three types of mounds: flat-top platform, conical, and ridge-top.
 The most common was the platform mound.

-- What was the purpose of the Cahokia Mounds?
-Platform mounds with flat tops supported structures, such as temples or dwellings, and stages for festivals and religious/political ceremonies.
-Conical and ridgetop mounds may have served as burial sites and landmarks.
+- The purposes of the mounds varied.
+Platform mounds with flat tops supported dwellings, temples, and stages for festivals and religious/political ceremonies.
+Conical and ridgetop mounds appear to have served as burial sites and landmarks.

-- What materials were used for the mounds?
-Clay, topsoil, shells, or stones.
+- Clay, topsoil, shells, or stones served as the materials in Cahokia mound construction.
 The largest mounds contained a high percentage of clay to hinder water seepage and erosion.

-- How were the Mississippian mounds constructed?
+- All the mounds are hand-made.
 Workers dug or gathered building material from one area and carried it in baskets on their backs to the construction site.
 They tamped soil and clay one layer at a time to create the earthen mounds.

 Of the many structures in the City of the Sun, the most impressive is Monks Mound pyramid.
 The enormous construction was built up in as many as fourteen successive stages between the years 900 and 1100 (Unesco).
 Containing over 25 million cubic feet of soil, the mound rises 100 feet into the air and covers 14 acres.
 These staggering figures make the Monks Mound pyramid the largest prehistoric earthen structure north of Mexico.

-Planners positioned Monks Mound as the towering central structure amidst four large plazas in the city.
+Monks Mound is a towering central structure amidst four large plazas in the city.
 A large wooden building surrounded by a palisade sat atop the mound.
 The purpose of the building is uncertain.
 However, because few artifacts related to dwellings existed during excavations, experts believe it may have been a place for the dead or a site of political and religious council.
-Religious ceremonies may have taken place there as well, as Monks Mound may have held a central place in the Mississippian cosmos that connected the “Sky Realm” with the “Earth Realm.”
+Religious ceremonies may have taken place there as well.
+In fact, Monks Mound may have held a central place in the Mississippian cosmos that connected the “Sky Realm” with the “Earth Realm.”
 Thus, Mississippians would have regarded the site as a highly potent religious and political symbol.
 (Romain).

 In 1961, Dr. Warren Wittry first discovered a set of 28 poles that stretched 410 feet in diameter.
 Four additional circles surfaced later.
-Of these five circular patterns built out of the red cedar (sacred to the Native Americans), one set contains 24 posts, one has 36, one has 48, one has 60, and the last circle which has yet to be fully excavated is made of 72 posts.
-Due to the discovery of red ochre near the posts, researchers believe they were originally painted red.
+Of these five circular patterns built out of the red cedar (sacred to Native Americans), one set contains 24 posts, one has 36, one has 48, one has 60.
+The last circle, which has yet to be fully excavated, is made of 72 posts.

-The burial complex in Mound 72 is one of the most significant discoveries in Cahokia.
-Between 1967 and 1971 teams from the University of Wisconsin-Milwaukee excavated the ridgetop mound.
+The burial complex in Mound 72 is one of the most significant discoveries at the site.
+Between 1967 and 1971, teams from the University of Wisconsin-Milwaukee excavated the ridgetop mound.
 Its length is about 140 feet, while the width and height are 72 feet and 10 feet, respectively.
 Within the mound, researchers found several smaller mounds that contained more than 250 skeletons.
 The Mississippians had covered those sub-mounds with soil and added another layer to give it its final outer shape.

 The most important feature of Mound 72 is the central placement of a man and woman in a grave with a layer of more than 20,000 shell beads.
 The shells lay in the shape of a falcon or the “Birdman,” a powerful Sky Realm symbol and deity.
-Initially thought to be two males, forensic work by Emerson et al. 2016 determined that a female lay under the shell bead layer.
-The male lay on top of the female above the beads.
+Forensic work by Emerson et al. 2016 determined that a female lay under the shell bead layer, however, experts originally thought it was two males.
+Above the beads, the male lay atop the female.
 Interestingly, this configuration may allude to themes of cosmogenesis and fertility.
 Additionally, other skeletons and highly valuable grave goods accompanied the couple in the grave.

 Within other sub-mounds in Mound 72, researchers discovered numerous sacrificial victims and other individuals that suffered violent deaths.
-For example, one of the mounds contained 53 young females — all of them perished through sacrifice.
+One of the mounds contained 53 young sacrificial females.

 Experts also found that Mound 72 is aligned with Monks Mound along its horizontal axis and may have been a deliberate connection.
-Therefore, Cahokians may have held the belief that spirits traveled along the axis to and from the Upperworld or “Sky Realm” (Romain).
+Therefore, Cahokia’s people may have held the belief that spirits traveled along the axis to and from the Upperworld or “Sky Realm” (Romain).

 1).
 Broxton Bird, a climatologist from Indiana University-Purdue University Indianapolis headed a study that he published in 2017.
-By taking ancient calcite samples in Matin Lake, Indiana, he and his team determined the precipitation levels throughout the years.
-Results of the study indicated that beginning around 1250 CE, climate change took over the midcontinental U.S. Around that time, a dry period begins.
-Also around this time, there is evidence of wars, social destabilization, and final abandonment at Cahokia.
+By taking ancient calcite samples in Martin Lake, Indiana, he and his team determined the precipitation levels throughout the years.
+Their results indicated that beginning around 1250 CE, climate change occurred.
+Consequently, this was the start of the Little Ice Age, which lasted 500 years.
+At that time, a dry period resulted.
 By 1350 CE, there was a serious drought brought on by dry arctic air.
-This was the start of the Little Ice Age, which lasted 500 years.

 2).
 Floods often go hand-in-hand with dry spells when large rainfall occurs during droughts.
 In another study, Samuel Munoz and Jack Williams took core samples up to 2,000 years old from two lakes in the Mississippi floodplain.
 They saw that prior to 600 CE there were many floods.
 Then there was a period of no floods until 1200 CE.
 During the floodless period, Cahokia flourished.
 After the flood of 1200, the population declined until complete abandonment.

 3).
 The changes in the climate and the flood event may have severely affected corn production.
 Thus, famine and hunger would have inevitably led to major upheavals in the large population.
-As a result, Mississippian society in the region began to collapse.
-Signs of the destruction of the palisades and of increased sacrifices and warfare increased after 1250 CE.
+As a result, Mississippian societies in the region began to collapse.
+The destruction of the palisades, an increase in sacrifices and intensified warfare occur after 1250 CE.
 By the end of the 14th century, residents had migrated south and east to areas with more stable climates.

 Preservation of the Cahokia Mounds

 The Historic Site in the state of Illinois protects more than 2,220 acres of the original 4,000 acres.
 This includes approximately 70 of the 80 remaining mounds.
 In 1964 the Federal Government designated the site as a Historical U.S. Landmark.
 Additionally, UNESCO named it a World Heritage Site in 1982.
-It is home to the Cahokia Mounds Museum Society that strives to preserve and understand the ancient culture and traditions of the Native Americans.
+It is also home to the Museum Society which strives to promote the educational and scientific advancements of Cahokia Mounds.